 - Unsalted Butter or Coconut Oil.
 A very moderate amount (about ½ tablespoon per pound) yields sautéed carrots that taste legitimately yummy and not at all like “diet” food.
 If you’d like the carrots vegan, use coconut oil in place of the butter.
 I find it tastes more rich and satisfying than olive oil.

 - Honey or Pure Maple Syrup.
 Both are absolutely scrumptious with carrots and enhance their natural sweetness.
-We use honey most often (as with these Crock Pot Honey Carrots), but maple syrup is a fun change of pace and also a good option if you’d like the sautéed carrots vegan.
+We use honey most often, but maple syrup is a fun change of pace and also a good option if you’d like the sautéed carrots vegan.

 - Herbs.
 Whatever you have in your refrigerator!
 A tablespoon or two perks up the carrots and adds freshness.
-If given the choice, parsley or thyme are my favorites.
+If given the choice, parsley or thyme are my favorites (as they are on Sautéed Mushrooms).

-- Sautéed Carrots with Garlic.
+- Garlic.
 Add 3 cloves of minced garlic to the pan with your carrots with the herbs, salt, and pepper.
 Cook 30 seconds, or until fragrant.

-- Sautéed Carrots with Balsamic.
+- Balsamic.
 Drizzle 1 tablespoon of balsamic vinegar over the top of the carrots during the last minute or two of their cooking time, and toss to coat.

-- Sautéed Carrots with Thyme.
+- Thyme.
 Use thyme as your fresh herb in this recipe.
 It’s a delicious pairing!

-- Sautéed Carrots with Brown Sugar.
+- Brown Sugar.
 Swap the honey/maple syrup in the recipe for 1 to 2 tablespoons of light or dark brown sugar.
 You could play around with adding a pinch of cinnamon (I’d omit the herbs if using cinnamon though or try rosemary).

 - To Store.
 Keep the carrots in an airtight storage container in the refrigerator for up to 5 days.